 What are Dividends?

-At the end of the financial year, the company’s board will assess the financial status of the company and decides if the company has perform well in terms of financial to distribute payouts to the shareholders as a final dividends.
-If the assessment is done during the financial year, it will be term as interim dividends.
+Dividends are the distribution of profits by a company to its shareholders.
+At the end of the financial year, the company’s board will assess the financial status of the company and decides if the company has performed well financially, and distribute payouts to the shareholders as final dividends.
+If the assessment is done during the financial year, it will be known as interim dividends.

 Where did the funds for Dividends come from?

-Dividends are paid through the company’s profit or reserves; hence if the Company has not been making money since the start of the operation, there are no dividends to be paid out.
+Dividends are paid through the company’s profit or reserves; hence if the company has not been making money since the start of the operation, there are no dividends to be paid out.
+Dividends can be paid as stock shares, but most companies will provide cash dividends to their shareholders.

 Taxation on Dividends